Nevenall/ghosting-the-edge/manuscript.md

 **Personal Armor, Partial Coverage, Reactive Nanocloth, Really Expensive**

-**Concealable** – You get a +2 for concealing this armor.
+**Concealable**—You get a +2 for concealing this armor.
 Alternately it presents 2 passive against detection.

 **Absorb Impact {1, 2} –** The armor has 1 2 ¤ Physical Stress boxes you may use provided the armor can help you.